allegro/bigflow/README.md

 # BiggerQuery &mdash; Python library for BigQuery

 BiggerQuery is a Python library that simplifies working with BigQuery datasets.
 It wraps BigQuery client, providing elegant API for most common use cases.
-It also provides API for creating dataflow pipelines and reading/writing from BigQuery in the pipeline
+It also provides API that simplifies creating a dataflow pipelines.

 ## Installation